 Operate a portal login for staff to use that can also require administrative approval

 One major benefit of using IoT-enabled devices is for improving a school’s registration system.
-Once a teacher has entered the attendance data of their class, the asset management tool will report data back to the School Student Information System (SIMS).
+Once a teacher has entered the attendance data of their class, an asset management tool will report data back to the School Student Information System (SIMS).

 IoT devices can also be used around the school grounds to: